Software

 Primary roles and responsibilities within third-party risk management include:

-• Third-party or vendor risk management team: The person or team assigned with the responsibility of maintaining the third-party risk management framework.
-The third-party risk management team is in charge of overseeing all the processes, requirements, rules, and tools necessary to manage third-party risk effectively.
-They have the responsibility of ensuring that the third-party risk management policy, systems, workflows, documentation, and processes are executed correctly.
-Additionally, they’re responsible for issue management and reporting their findings.
+• Third-party or vendor risk management team: The person or team assigned with the responsibility of maintaining the third-party risk management framework within the organization.
+The TPRM team is in charge of overseeing all the processes, requirements, rules, and tools necessary to manage third-party risk effectively.
+They have the responsibility of ensuring the TPRM policy, systems, workflows, documentation, and processes are executed correctly.
+Additionally, they’re responsible for issue management and reporting their findings to senior management and the board.

 • Subject matter experts (SMEs): To effectively manage risks associated with third-party vendors, your organization needs to engage SMEs for formal third-party risk reviews and controls assessments.
 Through their assessments, SMEs can determine if the controls are sufficient to manage identified risks.
 For these reviews to be reliable, SMEs must possess professional certifications and credentials specific to their risk domain, so they’re capable of providing qualified opinions on the third party's risk management practices and controls.